 To recover control in the urethral sphincter, incorporate Kegel exercises into the daily routine.
-These help strengthen the pelvic floor muscles, and can be beneficial both before and after prostate surgery to improve light dribbling.
+These help strengthen the pelvic floor muscles and can be beneficial both before and after prostate surgery to improve light dribbling.

 UCLA Health offers tips on how to effectively perform Kegel exercises and additional pelvic floor exercises.
-It recommends contracting your pelvic floor muscles for a count of five, and then relaxing to complete one repetition.
+It recommends contracting your pelvic floor muscles for a count of five and then relaxing to complete one repetition.
 Start with a low number and work toward a goal of 10-20 repetitions up to four times a day.

-A similar pelvic floor exercise is to contract the muscles in your anus for a count of five, and relaxing for one repetition.
+A similar pelvic floor exercise is to contract the muscles in your anus for a count of five, and relax for one repetition.
 These exercises together can help regain control and strength throughout the pelvic floor.